High Risk Populations

 Some people are more at risk of getting COVID-19 or other infections and developing severe complications due to their health, social and economic circumstances.

 Are older adults at a higher risk of getting sick?

 Older adults (aged 70 and over) and those with compromised immune systems and serious pre-existing medical conditions such as heart disease, diabetes, and lung disease are at a higher risk of getting very sick from COVID-19.

 Should we be visiting grandparents or older adults?

 Simply put, if you have symptoms do not visit.
 Stay home and get healthy.
-If you do visit as you consider yourself well enough, now is the time to practise physical distancing (spacing of 2-metres between everyone not in your social circle).
+If you do visit as you consider yourself well enough, continue to practise physical distancing (spacing of 2-metres between everyone not in your social circle).
 If you have travelled or recently been in a large gathering, you might want to re-think that visit.

 New provincial guidelines came into effect in the middle of June that allows individuals from the same household to join into safe social circles, with a maximum of 10 people in that circle.
 Make your social circles responsibly abide by the steps to be followed to create a social circle.
 Be strategic on maximizing support for family and friends to reduce social isolation, support for wellbeing, mental health, and caregiving.
 Those people in the social circle can hug and touch each other and need to continue to follow public health advice.

 I am new to caregiving and looking for help.
 Can you recommend an online site where I can get support?

 The Ontario Caregiver Organization has COVID-specific tips, a helpline, and resources to support caregivers.